Fujifilm & inkjet

-Fujifilm has accumulated and developed key inkjet technologies over the last twenty years to allow it to lead in many markets as they transition from analogue to digital.
+Fujifilm has accumulated and developed key inkjet printing technologies over the last twenty years to allow it to lead in many markets as they transition from analogue to digital printing.

 The world of media and communication has been transformed by the development and commercialisation of digital technologies.
 Printing is no exception, with digitisation beginning in small format home and business applications, and increasingly becoming more mainstream in the sign & display and commercial print markets.